cuhsat/pssst/doc/api/api.md

 ### Push

-Pushes a message into an users box.
-If no box is specified, the default box `box` is used.
+Pushes a message into the users box.
 The sender will be authenticated with the `head.user` field.

 #### Request

 ```
-PUT /1/<user>/<box>/ HTTP/1.1
+PUT /1/<user>/ HTTP/1.1
 host: api.pssst.name
 user-agent: <app>
 content-type: application/json